CapelaGames/csProgrammingBasics/submit.md

 # Submitting on moodle
-To submit a project on moodle it requiresthe following
+To submit a project on moodle it requires the following

 ## APP files
 Open up your Unity project folder.
 You will need to add (compress) the following folders to a .zip file.